 M: Ok, this is really great practical information.
 Thank you for the book recommendations.
 In closing, do you have further reading recommendations for those who would like to familiarize themselves better with your approach to philosophy and research interests?

-TL: 10 would be too many, 5 would be too short, so I will compromise with 8:
+TL: 10 would be too many, and 5 would be too short, so I will compromise with 8, 3 from neuroscience/psychology, and 5 from empirically minded philosophy: